tanloong/neosca/README.md

 The `value_source` definition can be nested, which means that dependant structures in turn can also be defined through `value_source` and rely on others, forming a tree-like relationship.
 But the terminal structures must be defined by `tregex_pattern` to avoid recursive definition.

 Structures can be defined using either `tregex_pattern` or `value_source`, but not both simultaneously.
 The `name` attribute will be used for `--select` option.
-The `description` attribute is optional, you omit it in your definitions for convenience.
+The `description` attribute is optional, you can omit it for convenience.

 #### Select a subset of measures